-The primary endpoint of the study was to test postoperative continence recovery among both groups, defined as 0-pad usage per day which was recorded at 1, 3, 6, 12, and 24 months following surgery using a self-administered questionnaire.
-Initially, patients are followed at 6th week after surgery with prostate specific antigen (PSA), uroflow test and post void residual urine volume to exclude obstruction.
-Then, they are followed every 3 months for 1 year, and every 6 months for the subsequent 4 years, then yearly thereafter with PSA, Sexual Health Inventory for Men (SHIM) score, and modified IPSS (including additional questions on how many pads per day is patient using: 0, 1-liner, 1 pad - 2 pads - 3 or more pads).
+The primary endpoint of the study was to test postoperative continence recovery among patients undergoing VUA with barbed suture compared to monofilament suture.
+Continence was defined as 0 pad usage per day, which was recorded at one, three, six, 12, and 24 months following surgery using a self-administered questionnaire.
+Patients are initially followed on the sixth week after surgery with prostate-specific antigen (PSA), uroflow test, and post-void residual urine volume to exclude obstruction.
+They are then followed every three months for one year, and every six months for the subsequent four years, then yearly thereafter with PSA, Sexual Health Inventory for Men (SHIM) score, and modified International Prostate Symptom Score (IPSS), including additional questions on how many pads per day patient is using (0, one liner, one pad, two pads, three or more pads).